 Donald Bardes is a native New Yorker.
 Born and raised in the Borough of Queens and Nassau County, New York.
 He is the grandchild of Italian Immigrants on his mother’s side.
 He set down roots in North Carolina in 2003 to advocate on behalf of people who have been injured through no fault of their own.

-Bardes grew up in Brooklyn and received a B.S. degree in business administration from St. John’s University in 1990.
-After working for a time in hospital administration and finance in New York City, he moved to Arizona.
+Bardes received a B.S. degree in Business Administration from St. John’s University in 1990.
+After working for a time in hospital administration and finance in the New York City area, he moved to Arizona.
 Bardes, looking to make a fresh start, became a paralegal while also working in a hospital in Scottsdale, Arizona.
 Bardes accelerated and became passionate about the law and helping others.
 He loves fighting for the individual, especially against big insurance companies and corporate giants.
-He moved to North Carolina to enroll in Campbell University’s Norman Adrian Wiggins School of Law in 1999.
+He moved to North Carolina, then enrolled in Campbell University’s Norman Adrian Wiggins School of Law in 1999.

-After completing his legal studies in 2 ½ years and receiving his J.D. in 2001, he returned to Arizona to work as an attorney in the firm where he had been a paralegal.
-By then, he and his wife had a young son and decided that North Carolina was where they wanted to raise him, so he returned to North Carolina with his family and became licensed to practice law in the Tar Heel State.
+After completing his legal studies in just 2 ½ years he received his Juris Doctor Degree, then returned to Arizona to work as an attorney in the firm where he had been a paralegal.
+However, he had grown fond of North Carolina.
+He decided Wake Forest was a good place to raise a family.
+In 2003 he returned to North Carolina with his family and became licensed to practice law in the Tar Heel State.

 Bardes takes pride in his maintenance of a personal commitment to provide his clients the best possible opportunity to achieve good results.

-Bardes is licensed to practice law in state and federal courts in both North Carolina and Arizona and has been active in the American Association for Justice.
-He is also a co-author of the book, “Personal Injury Practice in North Carolina,” published by LexisNexis in 2011, contributing a chapter that discussed disbursement and handling of settlement money.
+Bardes is licensed to practice law in state and federal courts in both North Carolina and Arizona and has been active in the American and North Carolina associations for trial attorneys.
+He is also a co-author of the book, “Personal Injury Practice in North Carolina,” published by LexisNexis, 2011.